hslam/raftdb/README.md

 ```

 ## Licence
-This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)
+This package is licenced under a MIT licence (Copyright (c) 2019 Meng Huang)

 ## Authors
-raftdb was written by Mort Huang.
+raftdb was written by Meng Huang.